-Verbal Defense and Influence
+Verbal Defense and Influence\\

-The course teaches individuals to defend and deflect words with proven strategies that can turn a heated conversation to their advantage while keeping tension to a minimum.
-This technique has been taught to thousands worldwide over the last 30+ years and has been shown to reduce complaints, liability and injuries, while improving team performance, morale and overall safety.
-(Four-hour course)
+The course taught individuals to defend and deflect words with proven strategies that can turn a heated conversation to their advantage while keeping tension to a minimum.

-Introduction to Verbal Defense and Influence (VDI) provides an abbreviated review of VDI principles, tactics and objectives.
-(One-hour course)
+Introduction to Verbal Defense and Influence (VDI) provided an abbreviated review of VDI principles, tactics and objectives.